ente-io/ente/docs/docs/photos/features/machine-learning.md

 The indexes are synced across all your devices automatically using the same end-to-end encypted security that we use for syncing your photos.

-Note that the desktop app does not currently support modifying the automatically generated face groupings, that is only supported by the mobile app.
+Note that the desktop app does not currently support viewing and modifying the automatically generated face groupings, that is only supported by the mobile app.